 Felipe is a free/open advocate and researcher focusing on smart cities.
 Felipe is co-founder and leader of a number of community and networking initiatives dedicated to critical thinking and making at the crossroads of culture, science, technology and society.
 Examples include MetaReciclagem, CulturaDigital.BR, Bricolabs, Lixo Eletrônico, Ciência Aberta Ubatuba, UbaLab.
 Felipe has an MA in Science Diffusion from the University of Campinas (UNICAMP) in Brazil, acquired with a dissertation about networked experimental labs.

 Namrata is a designer, researcher and technology enthusiast working on a trustmark for IoT.
 Namrata’s work seeks to apply technology in creative ways to address social and cultural themes, with a particular interest in gender, artificial intelligence, social robots, and the philosophy of technology.
 She enjoys creating tangible artifacts, tinkering with code, and writing about the wider implications of technology.
 Her credentials include a Bachelor’s degree in Computer Engineering and a Master’s degree in New Media Design from the National Institute of Design, Ahmedabad.

-Jon is Professor of Creative Technology at the University of Dundee.
+Jon is Professor of Design at Northumbria University.
 His work explores the human intersection between digital technologies and the design of physical of things.
 He balances playful technologies with cultural and societal needs to find new ways to connect people to each other and to their data in an approach that explores not just what is possible but also what is responsible.
 Jon was previously a Senior Research Fellow at Mozilla and has worked with organisations like BBC, Microsoft, NASA, and the Victoria and Albert Museum.

 Mozilla | firstname.lastname@example.org